 A young family in the 1920’s ~ Florence, Sam, William and my dad, young Sam.

 So many stories, so many unanswered questions.
 Truth or fiction?
-My family never knew what to think about granny.
+My family never knew what to think about Granny.
 But she was my granny, dad’s mum, so I looked up to her, talked to her, admired her tenacity.
-I knew that the life she had led had been a colourful one, so I listened to her stories, intrigued, holding onto her words, remembering them.
+I knew the life she led had been a colourful one, so I listened to her stories, intrigued, holding onto her words, remembering them.

-We knew that Granny had been born in Manchester, England, and her birthday was the 17th of January.
+We knew that Granny was born in Manchester, England, and her birthday was the 17th of January.
 We sent her birthday cards every year, and we knew her age, as her birth year was 1897.

 Dad had a copy of her marriage certificate to his father.
 They were married in Manchester, England, on the 28th June, 1919.